OrthogonalScribe/OrthogonalScribe.github.io/content/lc-332-reconstructing-itinerary/index.md

 * an equivalent of the global sort Python solution,
 * the minimum priority queue C++ solution,
-* a `std::make_heap` version of the above to achieve linear adjacency list initialization per vertex,
+* a `std::make_heap` version of the above for linear (instead of loglinear) adjacency list initialization per vertex,
 * the C++ multiset[^multiset_codeforces] solution from [walkccc.me](https://walkccc.me/LeetCode/problems/332/#__tabbed_1_1),
 * and manually sorting the edges in each adjacency list.